AleoNet/welcome/documentation/sdk/guides/07_querying_network.md

 ---
-id: network_communication
+id: querying_network
-title: Communicating with the Aleo Network
+title: Querying the Aleo Network
-sidebar_label: Aleo Network Communication
+sidebar_label: Querying the Network
 ---

 Communication with the Aleo network is done through the `AleoNetworkClient` class.
 This class provides methods to query